lindbrook/packageRank/README.md

 > [1] 93.4
 ```

-We also see that 51 downloads puts ‘HistData’ in 920th place among the
+We also see that 51 downloads put ‘HistData’ in 920th place among the
 14,020 packages with at least one download.
-What makes this rank
+This rank is “nominal”
-“nominal” is the fact that multiple packages can have the same number
+because multiple packages can have the same number of downloads.
+As a
-of downloads.
-As a result, a package’s nominal rank (but not its rank
+result, a package’s nominal rank (but not its rank percentile) can be
-percentile) will sometimes be affected by its name: packages with the
+affected by its names: packages with the same number of downloads are
-same number of downloads will be sorted in alphabetical order.
-For the
+sorted in alphabetical order.
+For the case at hand, ‘HistData’ benefits
-case at hand, ‘HistData’ benefits from the fact that it is second in the
+from the fact that it is second in the list of packages with 51
-list (vector) of packages with 51 downloads:
+downloads:

 ``` r
 pkg.rank <- packageRank(packages = "HistData", date = "2019-01-01")